Contents

 Once you’ve imported the names into News of the Past, you will need to do searches to bring the group you intend to print into the name list.

 1. To search, click on the Search button.
-This opens the Client Date And Name search window.
+This opens the Client Date and Name search window.

 2. Click on Birth Date.